 Derek Percoski Post Earthquake Report

 There were around 10 summit register entries since the earthquake (of course they weren’t all the same route).
-Some mentioned the mess and the inappropriate class-4 rating.
+Some mentioned the mess and the inappropriate Class 4 rating.
 The attached photo is an entry from a party that had climbed the peak both before and after the earthquake.
-I noticed later they marked NE ridge as their route.
-I know Brett was up there last summer.
+I noticed later they marked northeast ridge as their route.
+I know Brett was up there last Summer.
 I’d be curious to hear others observations.
 It almost seems like that route should be shelved and it shouldn’t be advised to show up to Regan without a rope expecting to scramble to the summit—but I’m just trying to start a discussion rather than dictate anything.

-If I were to speculate, it looks like taking the SE ridge up then making a 300’ trad ascent of the south face of the summit block seems like a more enjoyable alternative.
+If I were to speculate, it looks like taking the southeast ridge up then making a 300-foot trad ascent of the south face of the summit block seems like a more enjoyable alternative.